Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Experimental Results

 \subsection{Experimental Setups and Training Configuration}

-For our evaluations, we selected benchmark tasks encompassing an inherent temporal dimension.
-These tasks span areas such as speech processing, gesture recognition, waveform classification, and more, serving as platforms to measure the capability of our proposed approach.
+For our model evaluations, we selected benchmark tasks encompassing an inherent temporal dimension.
+These tasks span areas such as speech processing, gesture recognition, waveform classification, and more.
 We employed the Pytorch library for implementing all models, except for the TIMIT phoneme recognition task where the PyTorch-Kaldi library \cite{pytorch-kaldi} was used.
-Across all tasks, we configured the nonlinear activation function $\sigma_g$ to be $tanh(\cdot)$.
-However, for the TIMIT phoneme recognition task, we adhered to the default Pytorch-Kaldi library configuration, which employs $relu(\cdot)$.
-We also selected the $softmax(\cdot)$ function for $\sigma_h$ to ensure an accurate probability distribution.
-For all experiments, the delay line resolution, denoted by $\tau$, was consistently set to span 1 time step.
+Across all tasks, we set the nonlinear activation function $\sigma_g$ to be $tanh(\cdot)$.
+However, for the TIMIT phoneme recognition task, we followed the default Pytorch-Kaldi library configuration, which employs $relu(\cdot)$.
+We selected the $softmax(\cdot)$ function for $\sigma_h$ to ensure a proper probability distribution.
+For all experiments, the delay line resolution, denoted by $\tau$, was set to 1 time step.

-All experiments were optimized using the Adam algorithm \cite{kingma2014adam}.
-We maintained a constant learning rate of $0.001$ across 120 training epochs, with each batch consisting of 128 samples.
-Significantly, owing to the enhanced temporal credit assignment facilitated by the delay gate, DMU sidesteps the necessity for specific optimization strategies.
-As such, techniques such as weight normalization, gradient clipping, and weight regularization were deemed superfluous.
-We also adhered to the Kaiming initialization approach \cite{he2015delving} for both network weights and bias elements.
+All models were trained using the Adam optimizer \cite{kingma2014adam}, with each training batch consisting of 128 data samples.
+We used a constant learning rate of $0.001$ across 120 training epochs.
+We adopted the Kaiming weight initialization approach \cite{he2015delving} for both network weights and bias.
 The sliding window memory was initialized with zeros.
-All model training was conducted on Nvidia Geforce GTX 1080Ti GPUs, each equipped with 12 GB of memory.
+Notably, benefiting from the enhanced temporal credit assignment facilitated by the delay gate, DMU sidesteps the necessity for other advanced optimization methods, such as weight normalization, gradient clipping, and weight regularization, etc. All model training was conducted on Nvidia Geforce GTX 1080Ti GPUs, each equipped with 12 GB of memory.